alexrudy/AstroObject/Docs/source/AstroSimulator.rst

 :program:`Simulator` configuration files are YAML files which contain a dictionary structure.
 All values in the YAML files are basic yaml, and contain no python-specific directives.
 To find out what the default or current configuration is, use the :option:`--dump` command.
 The file produced from this will contain a YAML structure for the configuration in use when the system started up.
 The various directives in the configuration file are described below.

+- ``Configurations``: contains a list of potential configuration files.

+    - ``Main``: The name of the primary configuration file.
+This default is produced by the program.
+Overriding it in the configuration file has essentially no effect.

+- ``Dirs``: Directories that this simulator will use for output.

+    - ``Caches``: Location of cache files.
+        ..
+Note:: This function has almost no effect, but can be used internally by the simulator.
+See :ref:`SimulatorExample`

+    - ``Logs``: Location of log files

+    - ``Partials``: Location of partial output, including a dump of the configuration.

+- ``Logging``: Configuration of the :mod:`AstroObject.AstroObjectLogging` module

+A simple configuration file can be found in the :ref:`SimulatorExample`.

 .. _Simulator_API: